WindhoverLabs/juicer/README.md

 | DW_TAG_enumeration_type | This is the tag that represents enumerations such as `enum Color{RED,BLUE,YELLOW};` |
 | DW_TAG_const_type | This is the tag that represents C/C++ const qualified type such as `sizetype`, which is used by containers(like std::vector) in the STL C++ library.  |

-For more details on the DWARF debugging format, go on [here](http://www.dwarfstd.org/doc/dwarf-2.0.0.pdf).
+For more details on the DWARF debugging format, go on [here](http://www.dwarfstd.org/doc/DWARF4.pdf).

+### `void*`

+DWARF version 4 has this to say about void pointers:

+> The interpretation of this debugging information entry is intentionally left flexible to allow it to be interpreted appropriately in different languages.
+For example, in C and C++ the language implementation can provide an unspecified type entry with the name “void” which can be referenced by the type attribute of pointer types and typedef declarations for 'void' (see Sections 0 and 5.3, respectively)
+> -- <cite>Section 5.2 of DWARF4 </cite>

+juicer behaves accordingly.
+If a pointer does not have a type(meaning it does not have a DW_AT_type attribute), then it is assumed that the pointer in question is of the `void*` type.

-Documentation updated on October 29, 2020
+Documentation updated on November 4, 2020